JayMarzan36/CodeGen/README.md

 I have the model generating code and writing to the appropriate file, but the model generates '```' at the beginning and the end of the file.
 As well as having the language at the top.
 So for now I just have a list to check what file type it is and then remove the correct language that is put at the top.
 But for now it works.

+The program now works as wanted, there are still some things I want to test (i.e. how big of a template it can handle and what other models output).
+I added some more color and cleaned up the input and output of the program a little bit.